adhesivee/openapi-gateway/README.md

 # OpenAPI Gateway

-API Gateway based on OpenAPI routes.
+API Gateway that build its routes via [OpenAPI specification](https://swagger.io/specification/).

-Supports hot reloading of OpenAPI routes.
+Hot reloading of OpenAPI files is supported with `reload_cron` (see Config).

+This project simplifies orchestration of services that work with OpenAPI.

 ## Config